MuertoGB/MacEfiToolkit/README.md

 **EFIROM:**
 - Original binaries are left untouched, new files built from memory.
+- Read the flash descriptor for base and limit positions of UEFI sections.
 - Knuth–Morris–Pratt algorithm for searching binary data.
 - View configuration code derived from the hardware config (HWC).
 - Detect and repair invalid Fsys store checksums.